 Septuagintan käännös:

-Septuagintassa (LXX), vanhimmassa kreikankielisessä Vanhan Testamentin kreikannoksessa, heprean sanaa שרף saraf/seraf vastaa kreikan sana οφιν ofin, jonka merkityksiä ovat: 1. käärme 2. paha/kiero ihminen/olento 3.
+Septuagintassa (LXX) eli vanhimmassa kreikankielisessä Vanhan Testamentin käännöksessä, heprean sanaa שרף saraf/seraf vastaa kreikan sana οφιν ofin, jonka merkityksiä ovat: 1. käärme 2. paha/kiero ihminen/olento 3.
 Paholainen.
 Erään lähteen mukaan kreikan tekstissä lukee οφιν πυρινον ofin pyrinon. Πυρ-πυρος pyr-pyros merkitsee 1. tuli, tulinen 2. taivaallinen tuli 3. tuomion tuli 4. rankaiseva tuli.

 Septuagint translation:

-In the Septuagint (LXX), the oldest Greek translation of the Old Testament, the Hebrew word שרף saraph/seraph is equivalent to the Greek word οφιν ofin, which means: 1. serpent 2. evil/wicked person/creature 3.
+In the Septuagint (LXX) or the oldest Greek translation of the Old Testament, the Hebrew word שרף saraf/seraf is equivalent to the Greek word οφιν ofin, which means: 1. snake/serpent 2. evil/wicked person/creature 3.
 Devil.
 According to one source, the Greek text reads οφιν πυρινον ofin pyrinon. Πυρ-πυρος pyr-pyros means 1. fire, fiery 2. heavenly fire 3. fire of judgment 4. punishing fire.

 נחש nachash = käärme, viekas ihminen (esiintyy 31x Vanhassa Testamentissa)